baalexander/node-xmlrpc/README.md

 ### To Use

-The client-server.js in the example directory has an nicely commented example of using node-xmlrpc as an XML-RPC server and client (they even talk to each other!).
+The client-server.js in the example directory has an nicely commented example of using xmlrpc as an XML-RPC server and client (they even talk to each other!).

 A brief example: